Cigarettes and tobacco advertising in their heyday

 Advert in a 1939 magazine for Craven A cigarettes.
 The selling point was that they were supposed to be kinder on the throat.

 Advert in a 1943 magazine for du Maurier filter-tip cigarettes.
-At that time filter tips were rare or perhaps it was that no-one took them seriously at the time.
-After all - so they thought - inhaling tobacco was not dangerous.
+At that time filter tips were rare or perhaps it was that no-one took dangers of tobacco seriously.

 Tobacco advertising banned